-Why has viewing this Hollywood film become one of our treasured holiday traditions.?
+Why has viewing this Hollywood film become one of our treasured holiday traditions?

 This film tells the story of the seeker, the wanderer or the pilgrim.
 First of all we learn that Dorothy is an orphan living on a bleak Kansas farm.
 She finds herself experiencing hardships and rather than putting up with it, she decides to leave.
 Along the way she meets a fellow traveler who convinces her to return home.
 She follows his advice but just as she gets back she is caught in a ferocious tornado, hits her head and blacks out.
 In either in a dream or a vision, she finds herself traveling through a strange world with remarkable companions, tiny munchkins, flying monkeys and an assortment of witches.
 When she reaches her destination she discovers that the supposedly sublime Wizard is of little help.
-Having developed her own kindness, clarity and courage she finds that she is capable of navigating herself back home.
+Having developed her own kindness, clarity and courage she discovers that she is capable of navigating herself back home.

 The Wizard of Oz is almost 80 years old and the book upon which this film is based was published in 1900.
 A little known fact is that L. Frank Baum, the author of this children’s classic, was a member of the Theosophical Society.
 This organization based on occult research and the comparative study of religions.
 “Baum had a deep understanding of Theosophy and, consciously or not, created an allegory of Theosophic teachings when he wrote the Wizard of Oz.
 The entire story is an allegorical tale of the soul’s journey toward enlightenment.
 The same concept of The Yellow Brick Road, for example in Buddhism is referred to as the Golden Path is an integral concept in theosophical beliefs.”
 Even Helena Blavatsky, the founder of Theosophy, provided this spiritual reminder “There is no danger that dauntless courage cannot conquer, there is not trial that a spotless purity cannot pass through; there is no difficulty a strong intellect cannot surmount.”
 It’s up to each individual to be what it needs to be.